 In addition, cutting it into large pieces, bringing the okra to room temperature, and letting it sit out for an hour will allow it to dry and reduce sliminess when cooking.
 Keeping the okra whole is another way to lower the slime factor, as is precooking quickly at a very high heat.
 If you are boiling okra, a few drops of lemon or lime juice in the water will help.

-- 1/2 cup white vinegar
+1/2 cup white vinegar

-- 1 tablespoon salt
+1 tablespoon salt

-- 1/4 cup olive oil
+1/4 cup olive oil

-- 1/4 cup fresh parsley (chopped)
+1/4 cup chopped fresh parsley

-- 1/2 cup water
+1/2 cup water

-- Salt and freshly ground black pepper to taste
+Freshly ground black pepper, to taste

 Soak the okra for at least an hour before cooking in a large bowl filled with some water, white vinegar, and 1 tablespoon salt.

-- Drain the soaking liquid from the okra before cooking but do not rinse the pods.
+Drain the soaking liquid from the okra before cooking but do not rinse the pods.
 Dry okra well.

-- In a large soup pot or Dutch oven, heat the olive oil over medium-high heat.
+In a large soup pot or Dutch oven, heat the olive oil over medium-high heat.
 Add the onion and saute until translucent, about 5 minutes.

-- Add the okra, tomato sauce, parsley, and water.
+Add the okra, tomato sauce, parsley, and water.
 Cover and simmer over medium-low heat until tender, about 30 to 40 minutes depending on size.
 Be sure to monitor your liquid levels in the pot and add a bit of water if needed.

-- Season with salt and freshly ground black pepper to taste and serve.
+Season with salt and freshly ground black pepper to taste and serve.